rRubedog/Timmothys-Boredom/README.md

 ## Features and pages (so far)

 ## Update log
-### 0.0.1 - Uploaded first files and code
+### 0.0.1 - Uploaded first files and code.
-### 0.0.3 - Added version history page and update log to readme file
+### 0.0.3 - Started adding the version history page and added update log to the readme file.